nic0michael/nic0michael/README.md

 ## Who is Nico
 Hi there I am Nico Michael
 I was Trained by IBM as a Java developer 22 years ago.
-One thing I learned and really liked about working IBM is the importance given to "Giving back to the Community".
+One thing I learned and really liked about working at IBM was the importance given to "Giving back to the Community".

 In South Africa its called "Ubuntu".